BackupTheBerlios/dzchart-svn/3rd/jcl/2.000/trunk/docs/Readme.txt

 stable for use in final applications.
 During the past years, there have been around 2 or 3 releases per year.

-Jedi Code Library: File List on SourceForge: http://sourceforge.net/project/showfiles.php?group_id=47514
+JEDI Code Library: File List on SourceForge: http://sourceforge.net/project/showfiles.php?group_id=47514

 --------------------------------------------------------------------------------